 Biophilic design makes a lobby or any space different from the next, essentially adding health and wellness benefits to the overall guest experience.
-Because the future traveler is more educated and more global, awareness of personal wellbeing is paramount to their travel experience.
+Because the future traveller is more educated and more global, awareness of personal wellbeing is paramount to their travel experience.
 The work hard, play hard ethic generates a need and expectation to rejuvenate well.
-Hospitality venues can respond to this growing demand, in part, by offering respite and enabling socialization among their guests and visitors.
+Hospitality venues can respond to this growing demand, in part, by offering respite and enabling socialisation among their guests and visitors.
 Research tells us that biophilic design is a means to achieving such experiences.
-A few minutes or even seconds of exposure to nature each day can help reduce stress and mental fatigue.
-Views, refuge, and other characteristics of nature incorporated into the building environment may also be able to increase perceptions of safety and comfort, and heighten curiosity and engagement.
+A few minutes or even seconds of exposure to nature each day can help reduce stress characteristics of nature incorporated into the building environment may also be able to increase perceptions of safety and comfort,